brikis98/yevgeniy-brikman-homepage/_posts/2018-09-30-homo-deus-a-history-of-tomorrow.md

 To be honest, I didn't fully grok the dataism concept.
 Perhaps the idea here is that, in the future, data will be all that matters?

 - If we develop technology similar to Star Trek replicators, where we can rearrange atoms at will, then materials will be of no value.
-- All that will be valuable is the information (data) that tells you how to rearrange those atoms to get something useful (e.g., into earl grey, hot).
+- All that will be valuable is the information (data) that tells you how to rearrange those atoms to get something useful (e.g., into Earl Grey, hot).

 ### What happens to democracy?